gfx-rs/gfx-rs.github.io/_posts/2016-09-14-programming-model.md

 // restore states
 {% endhighlight %}

-This approach is painfull due to the lack of locality.
+This approach is painful due to the lack of locality.
 Seeing a draw call code would not allow you to predict the outcome easily, since you'd have to inspect all the states that are being used and where they are set up prior to the draw call.
 It's a classic imperative programming with all its faults.

 With GFX, you pass everything into the draw call:
 {% highlight Rust %}